danjacobellis/EE445S-lab/docs/lab2.md

 ### Sinusoidal generation using lookup table

+In this exercise, we will examine the lookup table method for generating a sinusoid.

+#### Examining periodicity in MATLAB (optional).

+This section is optional, but may help you complete assignment question #6.

+The lookup table method requires minimal computation compared the math library call or difference equation, but the memory required depends on the desired frequency and the sampling rate.
+This MATLAB exercise will demonstrate this relationship.

+1. For a sine wave with desired frequency $f_0 = \text{1 kHz}$ and a sampling rate of $f_s = 16 \text{ kHz}$, determine the appropriate discrete-time frequency $\omega_0$ in radians per sample.

+2. In MATLAB, plot the first 100 samples of the discrete-time signal in step one using the `stem` function.
+Notice that the signal repeats every 16 samples.

+3. Repeat step two for a sine wave with desired frequency $f_0 = \text{3 kHz}$ and a sampling rate of $f_s = 16 \text{ kHz}$.
+Notice that this signal also repeats every 16 samples.

+3. Repeat step two for a sine wave with desired frequency $\Omega_0 = 1000 \text{ rad/sec}$ and a sampling rate of $f_s = 8 \text{ kHz}$.
+Notice that this signal is *aperiodic*.

+#### Lookup table using DMA

 ## Lab report contents

 Be sure to include everything listed in this section when you submit your lab report.